California Franchise Tax Board (FTB) Audit Attorneys

-Therefore, when the IRS or FTB detect mistakes or improprieties like these, they are likely to pass on the information.
-Whether the IRS or FTB launches its own investigation or audit based on the information provided by its sister agency is often a function of whether the enforcement action is likely to result in a return on the enforcement “investment.
+Therefore, when the IRS or FTB detects mistakes or improprieties like these, they are likely to pass on the information.
+Whether the IRS or FTB launches its own investigation or audit based on the information provided by its sister agency is often a function of whether the enforcement action is likely to result in a return on the enforcement investment.

-What Should I Do If I’m Facing a Tax Audit by The FTB?
+What Should You Do If You’re Facing a Tax Audit by The FTB?

 If you are facing an audit by the California FTB, you face a situation where the possibility for significant tax liabilities and other consequences exists.
 The first step after receiving an audit notice is to understand why the notice was sent and what information the IRS is seeking.
 Next, it is essential to check the individual’s records and determine whether they are appropriate, sufficient, and likely to resolve the matter favorably.
 If not, we can offer suggestions and guide the process of reconstructing an individual’s or a business’s financials and tax statements.
 We can work to develop a comprehensive strategy to address your FTB audit and its challenges.

-Contact Strategic Tax Lawyers in Sacramento & Roseville California
+Contact Strategic Tax Lawyers in Sacramento and Roseville, California

-The tax lawyers at the NewPoint Law Group can assist with an array of state tax issues.
-We can handle all aspects of your interactions with the California Franchise Tax Board including routine tax preparation work, tax controversies, tax audits, tax litigation, and tax appeals.
+The tax lawyers at the NewPoint Law Group, LLP, can assist with an array of state tax issues.
+We can handle all aspects of your interactions with the California Franchise Tax Board including routine tax preparation work, tax controversies, tax audits, tax litigation and tax appeals.
 To schedule a confidential initial consultation at our Roseville or Folsom law offices, call 800-358-0305 or contact us online.